bcgov/gwells/database/README.md

 </table>

 Static code tables are maintained in this [GitHub](../../../tree/master/database/code-tables) repo, while dynamic data is replicated.
-There are two stored procedures that support the replication.
+There are two stored procedures that support the replication, created by running the [data-replication.sql](scripts/data-replication.sql) script.

 1. `gwells_setup_replicate()`
 - owned by GWELLS user
 - clears all data tables
 - prepares the ETL table
-- can be run by GWELLS user or PostgreSQL administrator (e.g. `psql -d gwells -U userGN0 -c 'select gwells_setup_replicate();'`)
+- must be run by GWELLS user (e.g. `psql -d gwells -U userGN0 -c 'select gwells_setup_replicate();'`)

 2. `gwells_replicate()`
 - owned by GWELLS user